What to Know Before Calling an Acoustical Consultant to Deal with a Noise Problem

 Addressing noise intrusion issues as part of a lease agreement

 Many of these potential problems can be anticipated and addressed for mitigation as part of a lease negotiation.
-In the case of a fitness centre looking to potentially open in a residential or commercial building, an acoustical engineer could create scenarios in order to assess the potential for sound and vibration intrusion from typical activities of the proposed fitness center into adjacent tenant spaces.
+In the case of a fitness centre looking to potentially open in a residential or commercial building, an acoustical consultant could create scenarios in order to assess the potential for sound and vibration intrusion from typical activities of the proposed fitness center into adjacent tenant spaces.
 These scenarios can involve using an audio PA system in the proposed spaces to recreate the rhythm, amplitude, and frequency content characteristics of a typical cardio workout class, including the music program played during the exercise routines.
 Similar conditions can be created in current fit-outs of spaces proposed to be the aerobics room, and weights/treadmill areas.

 With regards to vibration caused by aerobic activity or structurally-transmitted vibration impacts in the weights and treadmill areas, analysis can indicate the requirements for suitable floor slab stiffeners and isolated flooring to mitigate perceptible vibration in adjacent spaces.